 A number of Group companies, namely those engaged in the chemical and food industries, have established research and development units with equipped laboratory facilities and skilled research and development and analytical staff.
 These activities are viewed as a standard part of their operating activities and focus primarily on on-going product innovations and compliance with environmental objectives, in addition to improving production efficiency and product quality.
-Research expenses incurred by Group companies are not reported separately, with the exception of subsidiaries whose engagement in research and development subsidiary; operating expenses of VUCHT a.s., including depreciation and amortization and salaries and wages, totalled as recalculated CZK 94,441 thousand and CZK 109,056 thousand, respectively.
-Activities of other research and similar institutions, such as Výzkumný ústav organických syntéz a.s.
-(Research Institute for Organic Synthesis) or Centrum organické chemie s.r.o.
-(Center for Organic Chemistry), primarily focused on research and development of chemical production performed for external customers and, accordingly, are not included in the Group's reporting of research expenses.
+Research expenses incurred by Group companies are not reported separately, with the exception of subsidiaries whose engagement in research and development is regarded by the Group as a productive activity.
+In 2024 and 2023, solely VUCHT a.s. qualified as a research & development subsidiary; operating expenses of VUCHT a.s., including depreciation and amortization and salaries and wages, totalled as recalculated CZK 102,497 thousand and CZK 94,441 thousand, respectively.
+Activities of other research and similar institutions primarily focused on research and development of chemical production performed for external customers and, accordingly, are not included in the Group's reporting of research expenses.

-Outsourced research and development recognized as an expense in the 2023 and 2022 profit or loss totalled CZK 23,130 thousand and CZK 14,567 thousand, respectively.
+Outsourced research and development recognized as an expense in the 2024 and 2023 profit or loss totalled CZK 14,271 thousand and CZK 23,130 thousand, respectively.